 You should definitely do your research when doing this.
 A great place to start is USGC.
 They publish data on groundwater and geography, which should help you understand where to dig a well more.

-You can probably also find more information because in many states also has information about groundwater availability.
+You can probably also find more information because many states also have information about groundwater availability.

 I have no idea of your situation, but I advise you to look through your circumstances carefully and decide wisely.

 For example, if it is easier and safer to dig 400 feet away from your house than digging 10 feet from your house, you should probably do the 400 feet if digging 10 feet is uncertain or just too hard.